Books4Languages/pressbooks-book-theme/README.md

 * **ADDITONS**
 	* New footer

 		* New file: **footer.php** this file contains the copy of footer.php Luther but it has been modified.
-Shows the list of resources links, also shows the link with a image of the book on which it is based and also shows the related books information.
+Shows the list of resources links,  shows the link with a image of the book on which it is based, shows the related books information and also show the Educational information.

 	* In functions.php